 Guest Street is designed as a "main street" lined with active uses including retail, restaurant, cultural and recreational uses, galleries, educational institutions.
-It is a "complete street" that manages pedestrians bicycles, parking, vehicles and transit in a well landscaped and comfortable human scaled environment while accommodating storm water in swales along the rows of trees.
+It is a "complete street" that manages pedestrians, bicycles, parking, vehicles and public transit in a well-landscaped and human scaled environment while accommodating storm water in swales appropriate for urban conditions.
 Service access will be provided off-street.

-Arthur Boulevard is a one way couplet that is generously landscaped with park median wide enough to support informal recreational uses.
+Arthur Boulevard is a one way couplet that is generously landscaped with a park median wide enough to support informal recreational uses.